SurvivorGrim/PipBoy-Pi5/README.md

 Credits:
-The original sourcecode from ZapWizard.
-They're project is insane and you should check them out! https://github.com/zapwizard/pypboy
+The original source code from ZapWizard.
+Their project is insane, and you should check them out! https://github.com/zapwizard/pypboy

 The Original Adafruit project by the Ruiz Brothers that I adapted for 2024.